 “There is a surplus of inventory… across the board at retail right now.”

 This surplus is clear in the data.
-Retailers Inventories dropped well below “trend” during 2020.
+Retailers Inventories dropped well-below “trend” during 2020.
 But they started to rebuild in 2021, and now they’re back to their trendline in mid-2022.
-Yet consumer confidence has plunged to record lows, and gas prices have soared to more than $5 a gallon.
+Yet consumer confidence has plunged to record lows, and gas prices have soared.

 In other words, we’re rapidly shifting to a “too few dollars chasing too many goods” environment.